 You can download our field test data and Python scripts here as well as Google Earth KMZs showing the route,cells and measurements.

-We’ve been busy behind the scenes designing and developing the next generation of fast radio simulation engines for urban modelling with NVIDIA CUDA technology and Graphics Processing Units (GPU).
+We have developed the next generation of fast radio simulation engines for urban modelling with NVIDIA CUDA technology and Graphics Processing Units (GPUs).

 Designed for 5G

-5G networks are much denser than legacy standards due to limited range of mmWave signals, necessary for high bandwidth data.
-The same limitation means these signals are very sensitive to obstructions, and line of sight coverage is essential for performance.
+5G networks are much denser than legacy standards due to the limited range of mmWave signals, necessary for high bandwidth data.
+The same limitation means these signals are very sensitive to obstructions, and Line of Sight (LOS) coverage is essential for performance.